roccomuso/iot-433mhz/README.md

 TODO img..

+If you wanna have a **live console** output of your iot-433mhz running on Node.
+There's a real time console-mirroring web-console on <code>http://serverAddress:PORT/console.html</code>.
+(Thanks to [console-mirroring](https://github.com/roccomuso/console-mirroring)).

 ### Add to Homescreen

 The web interface provides along with supported browsers the ability to add the page on your homescreen like a native application.
 The first time you'll open it, a pop up will come out.